Sunset#

 On Friday night, I made dumplings with Xiao Mo Green, Man Ge, Guagua, Xiao Hu Ying, and friends from 706.

-Indeed, making dumplings yourself is best done by steaming them, as boiled dumplings are easy to fail, while steamed dumplings are relatively stable.
+Indeed, making dumplings yourself is best done by steaming them, as boiled dumplings can easily fail, while steamed dumplings are relatively stable.

-After a long time of busy work, although I can only assist and make dumplings that don't look very good, I still felt very happy to see the freshly made dumplings.
+After a long time of busy work, although I can only help out and make dumplings that don't look very good, I still feel very happy to see the freshly made dumplings.

 Things Worth Sharing#